Search our Physician Database to find the one that is right for you.

 Based at Tupelo Regional Airport, CareFlight has logged thousands of flights to various destinations in Mississippi, Alabama, Tennessee, Louisiana and Arkansas.

 CareFlight, regulated by the Mississippi State Department of Health's Emergency Medical Services Division, is licensed as a critical care transport service, the highest level of care obtainable in the United States for EMS.
 When requested, the flight crew provides critical care treatment to patients at any scene or referring facility within a 150-mile radius at their time of need.
 The helicopter cruises at 120 miles per hour.

 CareFlight carries three crew members - a pilot and two medical crew members, on all flights.
 The medical crew, including registered nurses and certified paramedics, is highly skilled in advanced procedures.
-Each specialized crew member, certified in ACLS, BTLS or PHTLS, PALS, and NALS, spends many hours obtaining continuing education to maintain competency at the critical care level.
-A respiratory therapist and registered nurse are available for neonate flights.
-A staff of four communication specialists (dispatchers) coordinates each patient transport and obtains flight patient information.
+Specialized crew members, who are Certified Flight Registered Nurses (CFRN) and Flight Paramedics (FP-C) certified in ACLS, BTLS or PHTLS, PALS, and NRP, spend many hours obtaining continuing education to maintain competency at the critical care level.
+AirComm (AirMethods Communication Center) communication specialists assist in coordinating patient transports and obtaining necessary flight information.
 These specialists are also responsible for the helicopter's flight tracking to ensure the safety of the aeromedical crew and the patient at all times.